Code-Institute-Submissions/js-project-card-game/README.md

 1. Testing - Open .html in the root directory
 2. Run using a live server process
 3. Testing on a tablet too see how it would look and work on a smaller screen
-4. non-automated testing by playing the game and seeing what bugs come up
+4. Non-automated testing by playing the game and seeing what bugs come up
-5. Getting other people too test out the game and report back to me what they find.
+5. Getting other people too test out the game and report back to me what bugs they find.
 6. Also, javascript validating via ... https://codebeautify.org/jsvalidate
 7. HTML and CSS validating via... https://validator.w3.org/